-When I thumbed through the itinerary for the three-day, two-night cruise around Halong Bay with Paradise Cruises, every box had been ticked from food to a little fun fitness; the perfect way to explore the UNESCO World Heritage site.
+When I thumbed through our Halong Bay 2 night cruise itinerary every box had been ticked from food to a little fun fitness; the perfect way to explore the UNESCO World Heritage site.
 This was my first cruise too, so I wanted it to be extra special.
 How did it go?
-It went a little something like this:
+It went a little something like this.

-Waiting with a heart starter in hand in Hanoi, nine of us boarded a mini-bus bound for Halong Bay.
+Waiting with a heart starter in hand in Hanoi, nine of us boarded a mini-bus travelling from Hanoi to Halong Bay.
 There isn’t an airport near Halong Bay, so transfers are provided by most cruise companies.
 It’s about a four-hour drive from Hanoi to Halong Bay.
 The bus was very comfortable.
 I enjoyed the scenery as I indulged my latest obsession for listening to podcasts (nerd alert), and even splurged on a new dress at our rest stop, during the trip (we women are efficient like that).

 Christophe took us through a demonstration of the traditional technique for brewing the famous Vietnamese filter coffee and locally grown green tea.
 Vietnamese Cà phê sua dá is brewed using a stainless steel filter that sits on a single cup.
 The coffee filters through, filling the cup, sweetened by a generous teaspoon of condensed milk (they love condensed milk in Vietnam!).
 The brew was served alongside some spicy, savoury and sweet cookies.